ObolNetwork/obol-docs/docs/dv/distributed-validator-cluster-manifest.md

 # Distributed Validator Cluster Manifest

 The manifest file captures the public and private info required to take part in a distributed validator cluster.
-Each operator has their own version of the cluster manifest containing their DV client secrets.&#x20;
+Each operator has their own version of the cluster manifest containing their DV client secrets.

-One manifest can contain a number of distributed validators being operated by the same group of nodes.&#x20;
+One manifest can contain a number of distributed validators being operated by the same group of nodes.

 The manifest provides at least the following info.

-* The number of operators participating in this cluster.
+- The number of operators participating in this cluster.
-* ENRs for each participating operator.
+- ENRs for each participating operator.
 (SECP256K1 public keys)
-* Signatures from each key shard authorising their respective operator ENRs
+- Signatures from each key shard authorising their respective operator ENRs
-* A collection of distributed validators operated by this cluster
+- A collection of distributed validators operated by this cluster

-  * The BLS public key of the Distributed Validator
+  - The BLS public key of the Distributed Validator
-  * The total number of shards and minimum threshold required for signing
+  - The total number of shards and minimum threshold required for signing
-  * The BLS public keys for each shard of this validator
+  - The BLS public keys for each shard of this validator
-  *   Public commitments to the secret sharing polynomial.
+  - Public commitments to the secret sharing polynomial.

     Used to verify partial signatures during signature aggregation.

 ### JSON schema